LarryPham/ControllerRT/README.md

 _navigationService.NavigateTo((ISomeOtherController soc) => soc.Home, ...params...);
 ```

 At this point you have everything you need to navigate from a controller to another controller, except for an implementation of IResolver<>.
-To help do the final wiring, I've included two other projects: one that uses MetroIoc (a port of MicroIoc) and one that uses Autofac (beta).
+To help do the final wiring, I've included two other projects: one that uses [MetroIoc][4] (a port of MicroIoc) and one that uses [Autofac][5] (beta).
 Choose whichever takes your fancy.

 ### Step 5 - Implement a bootstrapper.